adintegra/rag-for-disease-outbreaks/README.md

 - Which diseases are prevalent in Kenya?
 - Which were the largest disease outbreaks in the last 20 years?
 - Where were outbreaks with the most severe impacts, e.g. deaths?

+### Notes on Batches

+#### Batch 0

+- Baseline attempt
+- DONs were put together from two fields mainly
+- Embeddings loaded for nomic and embed-all
+- I think this data is now stored in backup tables in the db (check)

+#### Batch 1

+- Refined attempt
+- Full DONs were pieced together from all relevant fields
+- The documents were distilled into Markdown storage for the db
+- Vectors were then taken from them for both nomic and embed-all (sometimes exceeding context window)
+- Side quest: The Markdown docs were summarized with gpt-4o-mini
+- Could make a Batch 2 with embeddings for these summaries
+- Alternatively, these could be embedded inline as processing of the requests happens (though embedding is slow)

 ## Cosine Similarity in Vector Search